 What we don’t: Not enough glove for particularly cold climates.

 Leki is best known for their ski and trekking poles, but the German company also offers a full lineup of gloves for a range of outdoor uses.
 What sets their gloves apart is the built-in Trigger system—a durable fabric loop between the thumb and forefinger that attaches to a click-in-click-out hook on compatible Leki poles.
 This added tech not only removes the extra bulk and hassle of a strap but also offers a boost in safety with a 220-degree release angle that detaches the pole from the glove in the event of a snag or fall.
-In practice, we’ve found the Trigger System to be very slick in operation: It’s easy to locate the loop, and clicking in and out quickly becomes second nature.
+In practice, we’ve found the Trigger System to be very slick: It's easy to locate the loop, and clicking in and out quickly becomes second nature.

 The Copper S is one of our favorite Leki gloves, and there’s more to love than just the Trigger system compatibility.
-Specifically, you get a thin layer of Fiberloft insulation, stretchy Velcro cuffs that cinch close to the wrist to keep out drafts and snow, and knuckle pads and a neoprene patch for back-of-hand protection.
+Specifically, you get a thin layer of Fiberloft insulation, stretchy Velcro cuffs that cinch close to the wrist to keep out drafts and snow, knuckle pads, and a neoprene patch for back-of-hand protection.
 It all adds up to a near-ideal mix of reliability, warmth, and dexterity for mild conditions or skiers who like a secure grip on their poles.
 If you run cold or ski in particularly frigid climates, it might be worth bumping up to the Leki Xplore S, which features high-loft PrimaLoft insulation and a generous gauntlet cuff.
 Regardless of which option you choose, the fabric loop is very low-profile and shouldn’t keep you from considering Leki gloves for use with non-Leki ski poles.

 See the Leki Copper S

-11. Swany X-Cell 2.1 Glove ($170)
+14. Swany X-Cell Glove ($180)

 Swany X-Cell 2.0 ski glove (maroon)Cuff style: Gauntlet